sethrandalldev/improved-octo-invention/README.md

 # Getting Started with Project Tracker

 This is the frontend of a Project Tracker app similar to trello or jira.
-You can create workspaces and procects, track tickets, and analyze progress.
+You can create projects, track tickets, and analyze progress.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).